A Weekend in Canterbury & Whitstable – Tips from a Local

 At Canterbury Cathedral

 Canterbury Cathedral today is still an awe inspiring and absolutely massive place to explore.
-The stained glass is particularly beautiful and dates back to the 1100’s making it some of the oldest in the world. although it could do with a bit more signage and information boards so if you are really interested in the history I’d recommend taking a guided tour.
+The stained glass is particularly beautiful and dates back to the 1100’s making it some of the oldest in the world. although it could do with a bit more signage and information boards so if you are really interested in the history and stories then I recommend taking a guided tour.

 It costs £12.50 to visit the Cathedral (you can’t really see it from outside) and sadly there’s alot of scaffolding on the front at the moment but it’s still worth a visit.
 Imagine how difficult and expensive it is to keep just a complex and historic building standing for so long!
 Your entry fee will help maintain this important piece of history.